 Actual leaves: Don’t be afraid to use real leaves in your decor!
 You can pick up decorative leaves at a craft store, or source your stems from your backyard if you’re looking for a more budget-friendly option.

 Wood grain: Twigs and branches are a natural complement to the bright, soft look of leaves.
 Incorporate wood grain using birch textures and patterns, actual twigs and branches, or wood grain-textured papers.
-This stunning tablescape by Cooke Rentals uses greenery, wood, and linen to create a warm and welcoming fall feel:
+This stunning tablescape by Calluna Events pairs twigs with bright warm tones and cool contrasting blues to create a striking autumnal feel.

 Linen: Linen is both rustic and sophisticated, and it’s easy to incorporate into your tablescape using real linen napkins or table runners.
 You can also use linen-finish papers for your menus and other table decor.

 Flannel: Flannel is soft and warm – the perfect textural element for an autumn wedding.
-Mimic the look and feel of flannel using felt finish papers.
+Mimic the look and feel of flannel using felt finish cardstocks.

 Using real or faux leaves are an obvious decorative touch for a foliage-themed fall wedding.
 Add some extra interest using these patterns and embellishments: